 This used to be the best park for toddlers and kids loved climbing on the little dinosaurs, but it’s currently under construction to get a whole new playscape!
 There’s supposed to still be some dinosaur elements — check back later in the summer to see if it’s done.

-Check out a splash pad after your playground adventure with these awesome splash pads north of Austin.
+Check out a splash pad after your playground adventure with these awesome splash pads around Austin.
 Or if you’re ready for fall, go to one of these fall events.